 Boston’s approach to summer learning addresses the knowledge, skills, and experiences young people need to acquire in order to succeed in school, college, work, and life.
 Schools draw on the strengths of teachers and leading program providers to provide a full-day, integrated learning experience.

-Each program employs a different mix of time, location, enrichment, and staffing based on the specific needs and interests of their children.
-All are focused on the common goals of academic progress in math and language arts and improvement in specific skills (engagement, initiative, communication, and relationships with adults).
+Each program employs a different mix of time, location, enrichment, and staffing based on the specific needs and interests of their students.
+All are focused on the common goals of academic progress in math and language arts and improvement in specific power skills (critical thinking, perseverance, relationships, and self-regulation).

 Research and Reports